without Internet Explorer,

 This album is amazing in almost all aspects.
 If you don't already have it, go get it!

-The mix of elements here is just fabulous.
-The combination of guitar, vocals and drums is truly relentless; it’s as though a great fissure opened in the Earth and you were swalled into it, drawn down into the writhing, flaming abyss and simultaneously sliced and diced, put through a meat grinder and pummeled into dust.
-The album is just so powerful, so heavy and so perfectly technical it’s hard to understand how this band released the good-but-not-great material that all followed this.
+All in all, what makes this album great – and yes, it is great – is not just the wealth of guitar riffs unleashed by Vogg but their being given the best possible stage on which to perform.
+The combination of guitar, vocals and drums is relentless without being tedious and draws on just enough good influences to stay relevant even in 2000.
+If a great fissure opened in the Earth and you were swallowed into it, drawn down into the writhing, flaming abyss and simultaneously sliced and diced, put through a meat grinder and pummeled into dust, Winds of Creation would be the soundtrack to your infernal demise.
+The album, on the strength of its guitars, is so powerful, so heavy and so appropriately technical it’s hard to understand how this band released the good-but-not-great, altogether tired material that followed.

 Decapitated, in a very short period of time has become one of the most talked about metal bands today.
 The band shot to fame with their debut release, “Winds Of Creation”, the one I am reviewing as of now.
 With this album they have achieved a monumental leap in metal ranks, such that bands can only dream about and this monumental rise in success may be attributed to the fact that in not many bands, the average age to be around 18!
 The band features Sauron on vocals, Vogg on guitar, and Martin on bass and Vitek on drums.